twilio-labs/twilio-style/packages/eslint-config-twilio-base/README.md

 ## Usage

-This package is not intended to be used by its own; all of the remaining Twilio styles will be extending this base package.
+This package is not intended to be used by its own; all the remaining Twilio styles will be extending this base package.